 John Dos Passos Coggin was born in Annapolis, MD and currently lives in Northern Virginia.
 He has been a writer and environmental advocate.
 He has worked in clean energy and climate communications in the Chesapeake Bay region for fifteen years.

 He writes nonfiction and fiction.
 He has published many articles on film, music, books, politics, and public policy.
 His poetry has appeared in Aurora, Zenda, The Blue Mountain Review, Cathexis Northwest Press, and Pangyrus.
 His nonfiction has appeared in The American Scholar, Climate.gov, The Baltimore Sun, and The Tampa Bay Times.
 In 2012, he published his first book, Walkin’ Lawton, an authorized biography of Florida governor and U.S. senator Lawton Chiles.
 He also writes feature film screenplays.

 He wrote the text for the official John Dos Passos website at www.johndospassos.com and he currently maintains the site.
-His commentary appears in a new Spanish documentary, Robles, Duel in the Sun.
+His commentary appears in the 2015 Spanish documentary, Robles, Duel in the Sun.
 The documentary concerns John Dos Passos’ role in reporting on the Spanish Civil War and his friendship with Spanish translator José Robles.